komboocha/rest-api-automation/README.md

 Endpoint requires API-KEY header and V1stul4!@2021 value.
 It should return 200, no header - 401, incorrect header - 403.

-The following test for the API have been written:
+The following test for the API have been written (tests folder, test_players file):
 - Get the list of players.
 - Create a new player and ask for their details.
 - Update an existing player and check their details after the update.